Double Storey Extension Cost

 Secondary Building Work

-Windows – If you’re looking at a standard double-glazed window installation with ‘off the shelf’ windows and in a standard size, this will cost you around £600.
+Windows – Standard-sized 'off the shelf' double-glazed windows cost around £600.
 An average-sized extension may require four windows, which will total £2,400.

-Doors – An average-sized composite external door will cost around £1,100, including installation.
+Doors – An average-sized composite external door costs around £1,100, including installation.
 Internal doors, if required, cost from £30 for a basic door, to hundreds for a custom-designed one.
 On top of this, you will have to factor in the cost of hanging the doors and the fixings.

 Landscaping – In most cases, any previously existing patio will have been removed to make way for a rear extension.
 If you want to have a new patio laid while your extension is being built, you will need to hire a landscape gardener.
 An average patio will cost around £1,800 for both the materials and labour, but you can calculate the cost for your specific sized patio if you use a basic charge of £100 per m², which should cover both the labour and your materials.